hasancse91/weather-app-android-mvp-architecture/README.md

 <img src="https://raw.githubusercontent.com/hasancse91/weather-app-android-mvp-architecture/master/data/screenshot_1.png" width="250" height="444" />

-### Use your own App ID for real weather forecast
+### Project Description
+We will develop a weather forecast Android Application with MVP architecture.
+The UI will be as like as above screenshot.
+There is a `Spinner` with some `City` name.
+After selection a city user need to hit the `View Weather` button.
+Then App will send request to Open Weather web API and show the weather information in the UI.

+### Open Weather API
 We will use [Open Weather Map API](https://openweathermap.org/api) for collecting weather information.
-Before start, you need to sign up and get your own `APP ID` to use there weather API.
-After activation of your API key you can use it to run this project.
+To get the real weather information of a city, you need to sign up and get your own `APP ID`.
+Otherwise you can test the API with their sample `BASE URL` and sample `APP ID` without creating account.

+### Project Setup
 Clone the project and open it using Android Studio.
 Then open your `local.properties` file under `Gradle Scripts`.
-You need to specify the BASE URL and APP ID in your `local.properties` file.
+You need to specify the `base_url` and `app_id` in your `local.properties` file.

+#### Use Sample API without creating account
-Without creating your own API key of Open Weather you can just test the API with dummy or static response.
-To do so add below lines at the end of your `local.properties` file.
+Add below lines at the end of your `local.properties` file.
+Then run the project.
+You'll get dummy or static API response from Open Weather API.
 ```
 #this is sample Base URL
 base_url=https://samples.openweathermap.org/data/2.5/